substance/commander/README.md

-Keyboard
+Commander
 ========

+A command mapper for `Substance.Views`.

-A substantial keyboard event mapper based on Mousetrap and inspired by Sublime.
+- `Command.Keyboard` is a keyboard event mapper based on Mousetrap and inspired by Sublime.